rixiobarrios/django-views-and-templates/readme.md

     return render(request, 'tunr/artist_detail.html', {'artist': artist})
 ```

-This function is really similar to the list view, this time we just are
+This function is really similar to the list view, this time we are just
 selecting one artist instead of all of them.
 We receive a second parameter to
-the function -- the primary key of the artist we want to display.
+the function - the primary key of the artist we want to display.
 Let's look at
 where that is coming from and hook up the URL to the view in `urls.py`.

 ```python
 url(r'^artists/(?P<pk>\d+)$', views.artist_detail, name='artist_detail'),
 ```

-Whith the show url, we get to see the beauty of RegEx's for Django's url's.
+With the show url, we get to see the beauty of RegEx's for Django's url's.
 This
 Regex is allowing us to access a variable called `pk` from the URL.
 The
 parentheses and P say that everything within those parentheses is a "capture
 group".
 The `d` is saying that the `pk` variable must be a number (using d for